|

 The Companion Guide to the Corfu Trail

-We have designed the new edition of the Guide (published May 2009) in pdf format so that each day's information and guiding notes are on a single A4 sheet (the exception being the last day, which takes up two sheets).
+Using the Companion Guide to the Corfu Trail, the walk takes 10 days to complete.
+(You may, of course, create your own schedule.)
+We have designed the Guide in pdf format so that each day's information and guiding notes are on a single A4 sheet (the exception being the last day, which takes up two sheets).
 The maps which accompany the notes are at the end of the pdf file are cross-referenced with the day they apply to.
 You may wish to laminate the sheets for ease of use during your walk.

 Updating the route of the Corfu Trail